J-1 Visa Marketing Designer Jobs

 Build a portfolio tailored to U.S. standards

-U.S. host employers reviewing J-1 candidates expect a digital portfolio showing campaign work, brand systems, or digital content.
+U.S. host employers reviewing J-1 visa candidates expect a digital portfolio showing campaign work, brand systems, or digital content.
 Format case studies around measurable outcomes, not just visual samples, to demonstrate professional-level design thinking.

 Distinguish Intern from Trainee program eligibility